Sava III

-Saint Sava III (Свети Сава III / Sveti Sava III; died July 16, 1316) was the Archbishop of Serbs from 1309 to 1316.
+Saint Sava III (Свети Сава III / Sveti Sava III; died July 16, 1316) was the Serbian Archbishop from 1309 to 1316.
 Upon completing his studies, he began as a hegumen in Hilandar, then became the Bishop of Prizren.
-During his office as bishop, he worked on the Bogorodica Ljeviška church in Prizren.
-In 1309 he became the Archbishop.
+During his office as bishop, he worked on the Our Lady of Ljeviš church in Prizren.
+In 1309, he became the Serbian Archbishop.
 Sava III was an important figure of the development of architecture in Medieval Serbia.
-Prior to the founding of the Banjska monastery, which Sava III did not survive, King Stefan Milutin consulted with him.
+Prior to the founding of the Banjska Monastery, which Sava III did not survive, King Stefan Milutin consulted with him.
 In his charters confirming the endowments of King Milutin, he is styled "Archbishop of All Serbian and Maritime Lands".
 He rebuilt the Church of Saint George in Staro Nagoričane.
 According to the testimonies of his successor Archbishop Nikodim I, he regularly donated to Hilandar.
 The Serbian Orthodox Church venerate him as Saint Sava III on July 26 (August 8, Gregorian calendar).